Distinguished Scholarships Home

 We will help you.
-Our program will provide you with mentoring by professional staff who partner with campus experts to guide students in going above and beyond with their college experience.
-With our help, you will progress into the type of student scholar that is competitive at pursuing distinguished scholarships in the United States and abroad.
+Our program will provide you with mentoring by professional staff who partner with campus experts to guide students in the preparation and application process for national distinguished scholarships.

 WSU Senior Vanessa Giramata Recognized as First Schwarzman Distinguished Scholarship Finalist

 Media: April Seehafer, Distinguished Scholarships Program director, Division of Academic Engagement and Student Achievement, 509-335-8239, email@example.com